0xH4KU/H4KU.com/DEVELOPMENT.md

 3. **Add animations** – Provide reduced-motion variants and keep transitions short (<300 ms) to match the existing interaction style.
 4. **Add routing** – Update `NavigationContext` so new sections remain in sync with URLs and breadcrumbs; remember to update `_redirects` if you add top-level routes.

-For deeper testing guidance or CI instructions, see `TESTING.md` and `docs/CI_GUIDE.md`.
+For deeper testing guidance or CI instructions, see `TESTING.md`.